-Pancreatic enzyme products are usually obtained from the pancreas of pigs.
+Pancreatic enzyme supplements are usually obtained from the pancreas of pigs or cows.

 The pancreas is the primary digestive organ in both animals and humans, that secretes and produces specific proteins, called enzymes – amylase, lipase, and protease – that are needed for proper digestion.

-Since they are classified as dietary supplements rather than drugs, the FDA does not control their production.
+Since they are classified as dietary supplements and not pharmaceuticals, the FDA does not regulate their distribution.